kylefarris/ampersand-multiselect-view/README.md

 Sets the selected option and view value to the original option value provided during construction.

 ### setValue([value, skipValidationMessage]) - [Function] - returns `this`
 Sets the selected options to those which match the provided value(s).
-Updates the view's `.values` accordingly.
+Updates the view's `.value` accordingly.
 MultiSelectView will error if no matching options exist.

 ### constructor - [Function] `new MultiSelectView([options])`
 #### options